Capital meets vision.

 • Lenskart ($5B+, D2C leader, IPO pipeline)

-• Financial Disclosures & Audits: BYJU’S scandal shows RBI now audits startup disclosures strictly.
+• Financial Disclosures & Audits: BYJU'S scandal (delayed audits, $533M fraud) shows RBI now audits startup disclosures strictly.
 Maintain transparent financials and timely audits from Day 1.
+Deloitte won't save you if numbers are wrong.

 • Section 80-IAC Tax Benefits: Requires DPIIT recognition + separate Inter-Ministerial Board (IMB) approval.
 NOT automatic.
 Application takes 2-3 months.
 Grants 3 consecutive years of 100% tax exemption if approved.

-• Due Diligence Expectations (2025): Increased to 90–120 days for early-stage.
+• Due Diligence Expectations (2025): Increased to 90-120 days for early-stage (3-month due diligence common).
+Late-stage can be 4-6 months.
 Data rooms must include cap table, vesting schedules, IP assignments, customer contracts, board minutes, regulatory compliance docs.

-• Term Sheet Red Flags: Watch anti-dilution clauses (full ratchet vs weighted avg), board control rights, liquidation preferences, governance structures.
+• Term Sheet Red Flags (Learn from BYJU'S, OYO): Watch anti-dilution clauses (full ratchet vs weighted avg), board control rights, liquidation preferences, governance structures.
 Governance collapse = company failure.

 • Founder Accountability: Post-2024, regulators hold founders personally liable.
+BYJU'S founder facing legal battles.
 Ensure complete governance transparency and board alignment to avoid personal liability.